hsoulsboy/ca-test-env/README.md

 cd ca-test-env/
 ```

-Now, edit `ca-test-env.conf` configuration file with the desired values for your PKI.
+Now, edit `ca-test-env.conf` with the desired values for your PKI.
 The file has the following fields:
 ```
 - pki_application_directory: Directory where your PKI infrastructure will be deployed, e.g., /tmp/froogle-pki
 - configure_intermediate_ca: Boolean value for if you either want to setup an Intermediate CA along with the Root CA or not, e.g., True